-Director, Center for International Trade and Security

-Dr. Conrad is Director of the Center for International Trade and Security and Associate Professor of International Affairs
+Gary K. Bertsch Director, Center for International Trade and SecurityAssociate Professor of International Affairs

-He is the author of the new book, Gambling and War: Risk, Reward, and Chance in International Conflict.
-Dr. Conrad has appeared in, and his research has been cited by, a variety of international media outlets, including the Washington Post, Los Angeles Times, Newsweek, Slate France, Salon, and Voice of America.
+He is the author of two books, Gambling and War: Risk, Reward, and Chance in International Conflict and the forthcoming Militant Competition: How Terrorists and Insurgents Advertise with Violence and How They Can Be Stopped.
+Dr. Conrad has appeared in, and his research has been cited in, a variety of international media outlets, including the Washington Post, Los Angeles Times, Newsweek, Diplomat, Slate France, Navy Times, and Voice of America.
 Dr. Conrad is also a key researcher at the Resources and Conflict Project, a partnership of researchers across various universities who evaluate environmental and natural resource determinants of violent conflict.

 In addition to his research activities, Dr. Conrad develops and implements training programs for government officials and corporate audiences on topics such as counterproliferation and strategic trade management.
 He is also a former U.S. Navy officer and has worked in the international private sector.